5 financial challenges for the LGBTQ community and how to face them

 Challenge #2: Saving more

 The issue: A recent Experian survey found that, compared to the general population, LGBTQ people struggle to save, and a higher percentage (34% vs. 28%) say they have bad financial habits they’d like to break.
-These bad habits (such as overspending) are particularly pronounced among LGBTQ millennials.
+These bad habits (such as overspending) are particularly pronounced among younger LGBTQ people.
 Thompson speculates that LGBTQ people may struggle more with consumerism because they’ve spent a lifetime feeling devalued.
 “I think a lot of it goes back to needing to compensate for feeling lesser-than—showing the people that you have nice things or that you live a nice life,” he said.

 What to do: Breaking the habit of overspending is hard, but it’s easier if you understand why you’re overspending.
 Thompson has clients take the Klontz Money Script Inventory, a 53-item questionnaire developed by father-son duo Ted and Bradley Klontz, both professors at Creighton University’s Heider College of Business, that digs into your money values and fears to identify problem financial behaviors.
 (If you’re curious, you can take it here.)
 Identify your spending triggers—stress, peer influence, certain types of stores, etc.—and steer clear of them whenever possible.
-The other half of getting a handle on profligate spending is practical: Track your spending and create a budget that aligns with your money goals.
+The other half of getting a handle on wasteful spending is practical: Track your spending and create a budget that aligns with your money goals.
 Leave your credit cards at home and take only cash with you when you shop.
 Mentally “spend” your paycheck on your budgeted items as soon as you receive it, so you’re not tempted to think that you have “extra” money in your account.
 Automate deposits into a savings account, and set a short-term goal for how much you want to save, so you’ll feel a sense of accomplishment when you reach it.
 Open a 401(k) at your job, if one is available, or set up a Roth IRA.
-(As a rule, I suggest trying to save 15% of your income.)
+(As a rule, I suggest trying to save 15% of your income if you can afford it.)

 Challenge #3: Dealing with housing and credit discrimination

 The issue: If a potential landlord or creditor pulls your credit report and sees that you formerly went by another name that suggests you transitioned from another gender, or notes on your application that you have a same-sex spouse, that person may deny your request for an apartment or a mortgage if he or she allows bias—either conscious or subconscious—to taint the decision.
 Remember, in a majority of states, LGBTQ people lack legal protections against this kind of discrimination.
-A recent study found that same-sex couples applying for mortgages were 73% more likely to be denied than heterosexual couples with similar financial backgrounds.
+A 2018 study found that same-sex couples applying for mortgages were 73% more likely to be denied than heterosexual couples with similar financial backgrounds.
 What’s more, those who were approved were charged 0.2% more in interest and fees.

 Challenge #4: Building a family

 The issue: Because many LGBTQ people are coming out earlier in life, they’re less likely to have children from a previous marriage and more likely to adopt or use reproductive technologies such as artificial insemination or surrogacy.
 While these options offer same-sex couples more choice in their pursuit of a family, they can be quite expensive.
 Adopting from foster care is close to free, while adopting a newborn in the U.S. through a private nonprofit agency costs an average of $40,000.
-(The issue of whether same-sex couples and LGBTQ individuals can be barred from adopting through a particular agency on religious grounds is being fought state by state.)
+(The issue of whether same-sex couples and LGBTQ individuals can be barred from adopting through a particular agency on religious grounds is being fought state by state, and in the Supreme Court.)
 An artificial insemination cycle can run less than $1,000, while a round of in vitro fertilization (IVF) can easily top $10,000.
 (Neither guarantees success, of course.)
 Having a child through surrogacy can cost $120,000 to $175,000.

 Challenge #5: Staying on top of paperwork

 The issue: I harangue everyone about getting their will and other important documents prepared and organized.
 If a crisis does arise, you won’t have the added stress of being unprepared.
 Unfortunately, this is absolutely imperative for LGBTQ people.
 The harsh reality is that in some circumstances—especially where couples or families are concerned—you’ll still have to “prove” your relationship to get basic rights.
-Many LGBTQ people report being held to a higher standard when, for instance, traveling or seeking medical care for themselves or for their partners.
+Many LGBTQ people report being held to a higher standard when, for instance, traveling or seeking medical care for themselves or their partners.

 What to do: If you’re traveling, even domestically, make sure you carry copies of your marriage certificate and your children’s birth certificates.
 The last thing you want in a moment of crisis is to be unable to prove quickly to authorities your relationship with a loved one.
 In addition, it’s vital that you have in place a will, as well as durable financial power of attorney (which legally designates the person who can use your money to pay your bills, file your taxes, etc., if you become incapacitated), a living will (which spells out your wishes for end-of-life care, such as when to remove you from life support), and durable power of attorney for health care (which names a particular person to carry out those wishes if you can’t express them yourself).
-While these documents are important for everyone, in some cases LGBTQ couples will face heightened scrutiny from authorities as well as members of their partners’ families who don’t embrace the relationship.
+While these documents are essential for everyone, in some cases, LGBTQ couples will face heightened scrutiny from authorities and members of their partners’ families who don’t embrace the relationship.
 These documents help to ensure that your wishes—and your love—are respected, and that both your partner and your children will get all that’s coming to them.